naughtont3/docker-builds/hobbes-dtk-demo/README.md

 ------------------------
 - The following assumes you are running all three pieces of demo_v1.0 within containers, i.e., driver, appA, and appB within Docker containers.
-  They can be seperate containers.
+  They can be separate containers.

 - **NOTE*** Container Usage Model:
   - In the examples we employ a "system container" usage model, where a